RESEARCH STARTER

 Background

-Humanity has always had a unique relationship to nature.
+Humanity has always had a unique relationship with nature.
 Humans are a part of nature, but they also influence nature in many more ways than most other organisms.
 People have tried to control and shape nature throughout human history.
-As humans developed new technology, from the wheel, to the metal plow, to the combustion engine, people have continued to change the environment in ever-increasing ways.
+As humans developed new technology, from the wheel to the metal plow to the combustion engine, people have continued to change the environment in ever-increasing ways.
 For example, the Industrial Revolution brought new machines and technologies that humans used to shape their world.
-Humans now have high-rise buildings, solid road surfaces, and vehicles—all of which affect the environment.
+Humans have high-rise buildings, solid road surfaces, and vehicles—all of which affect the environment.

 Climate scientists agree that human technology, which is powered mostly by fossil fuels, has contributed to climate change.
 Human development has contributed to habitat loss for plants and animals.
 Trade and travel have spread invasive species to different parts of the world.
 All these effects change the environment.
 The UNESCO MAB is meant to study the relationship between humans and nature, and to preserve some of the important natural habitats on Earth.